HospitEase/contributing/README.md

-# contributing
+# Contributing to Cal.com

-A concise guide on how to contribute to our repositories.
+Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.